codemann8/alttpr_codetracker_codemann8/README.md

 - AUTOTRACKER_DISABLE_LOCATION_TRACKING - Changes whether map locations are auto-tracked or not
 - AUTOTRACKER_DISABLE_REGION_TRACKING - Changes whether regions are auto-tracked or not (regions are used for access to areas of the overworld in entrance rando)

-- AUTOTRACKER_ENABLE_AUTOPIN_CURRENT_DUNGEON - This will auto-pin the current dungeon you are in when you enter a new dungeon
 - AUTOTRACKER_ENABLE_EXTERNAL_ITEM_FILE - For advanced usage only, in Beta, will export a item.txt file in `C:/Users/<user>/Documents/EmoTracker` when a new item is collected
 - AUTOTRACKER_ENABLE_EXTERNAL_DUNGEON_IMAGE - For advanced usage only, in Beta, will export a dungeon.txt in `C:/Users/<user>/Documents/EmoTracker` when the player enters a new area of the game
 - AUTOTRACKER_ENABLE_EXTERNAL_HEALTH_FILE - For advanced usage only, in Beta, will export a health.txt in `C:/Users/<user>/Documents/EmoTracker` when the player has a change in health/status

+- AUTOTRACKER_ENABLE_AUTOPIN_CURRENT_DUNGEON - This will auto-pin the current dungeon you are in when you enter a new dungeon
+- AUTOTRACKER_ENABLE_RACE_MODE_BY_DEFAULT - This will enable Race Mode every time you start a new tracking instance
 - EXPERIMENTAL_ENABLE_DYNAMIC_REQUIREMENTS - For experimental use only, in crossed door rando, there are two capture grids added to each dungeon, to which the user can cycle thru the various items that can lock a dungeon.
 This is useful for marking items that you need to complete a dungeon later.